 Transformers: The Last Knight is everything that everybody expected.
 149 minutes of wanton destruction and chaos, stringed together by something that pretends to be a story.

 Transformers: The Last Knight Synopsis

 Optimus Prime returns to Cybertron only to be turned into an Earth-hating menace.
-Cade Yeager lives with the survivors of Age of Extinction in a junkyard before tasked by a cranky aristocrat to save the world.
+Cade Yeager lives with the survivors of Age of Extinction in a junkyard before being tasked by a cranky aristocrat to save the world.
 Megatron pops up here and there to aid in Earth’s doom.
 And then everything goes boom when Cybertron appears over Earth and begins to scoop the life out of it.

 Let me get this out of the way first.
 I actually enjoyed the previous four Transformers movies.